josecamachop/MEDA-Toolbox/Examples/Chemometrics/Selwood/README.txt

 ﻿MEDA Toolbox for its use in MATLAB.

-Coded by: Jose Camacho, Alejandro Pérez-Villegas
-GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 05/Apr/16
+Coded by: Jose Camacho, Alejandro Pérez-Villegas, Jesús García Sánchez GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 23/Jan/2025

 References: